psarando/shire-reckoning/Middle-earth-simulation.md

   (or [intercalations](https://en.wikipedia.org/wiki/Intercalation_(timekeeping)))
   throughout the Second and Third Ages, and that "in Númenor calculation started with S.A.
 1".
-* Appendix D gives us all of the rules of the Shire Calendar, with no exceptions mentioned after the time [Shire-reform](#shire-reform) was enacted and throughout the Third Age.
+* Appendix D gives us all of the rules of the Shire Calendar, with no exceptions noted between the time [Shire-reform](#shire-reform) was enacted and the end of the Third Age.
     * Appendix D strongly implies that Bree's calendar followed the same leap-day rules in the same years as the Shire Calendar.
       Tolkien states that the Shire Calendar inserts its leap-day every 4 years, except the last in a century, but in Bree the exception happens in the 1st year of its centuries